davidnbresch/climada_advanced/data/entities/_readme.txt

-this folder contains entities that representate the geographical distribution of the six economic main sectors as described in the climada advanced module manual, namely:
+this folder contains entities that represent the geographical distribution of the six economic main sectors as described in the climada advanced module manual, namely:

 *********************************************************
 **********Agriculture (GLB_agriculture_XXX.mat)**********
 *********************************************************

 Source (of the underlying data):
 International Food Policy Research Institute (IFPRI), International Institute for Applied Systems Analysis (IIASA),